get a better author photo

 Then there are the smartphone selfies.
 (What adult has actually mastered the art of the selfie?)

-Sometimes you can tell that another person standing next to the author has been cropped out.
+Selfie or not, sometimes you can tell that another person has been (not completely…) cropped out.

 Other times, the author is joined in the photo by someone else — usually a spouse — who isn’t cropped out.